luisangelgare/SIaD-Tool/README.md

-# SIaD Tool
+# SIaD-Tool

-Welcome to the **Stability and Interactions assessment in the frequency-Domain (SIaD)** tool for modern power system applications.
+Welcome to the **Stability and Interactions assessment in the frequency-Domain Tool (SIaD-Tool)** for modern power system applications.
 This free-access, multi-platform tool is implemented in **MATLAB/Simulink** and **Python/PSCAD** environments.

 The **SIaD Tool** has been developed as part of the **MSCA-ADOreD** project, funded by the European Union’s Horizon Europe Research and Innovation Programme under the **Marie Skłodowska-Curie grant agreement No. 101073554**.

 ---

 ## ✅ Validation and Citation Guidelines
-The **SIaD Tool** has been validated and documented in the following scientific publication.
-Users must **cite this work** in any academic, scientific, or industrial document where the tool is used, following the terms of the **Creative Commons CC‑BY‑NC‑ND 4.0 license** under which the SIaD Tool is distributed.
+The **SIaD-Tool** has been validated and documented in the following scientific publication.
+Users must **cite this work** in any academic, scientific, or industrial document where the tool is used, following the terms of the **Creative Commons CC‑BY‑NC‑ND 4.0 license** under which the SIaD-Tool is distributed.

 <div style="background-color:#000000; color:white; padding:18px; border-radius:10px; font-family:monospace; font-size:14px; line-height:1.4;">

-<b>BibTeX Citation (SIaD Tool)</b>
+<b>BibTeX Citation (SIaD-Tool)</b>

 @misc{CITCEA-SIaD-Tool,<br>
 &nbsp;&nbsp;&nbsp;&nbsp;title={SIaD-Tool: A Comprehensive Frequency-Domain Tool for Small-Signal Stability and Interaction Assessment in Modern Power Systems},<br>